 ARTICLE IV – THE VESTRY

 Section 1.
-Under the chairmanship of the Rector, the Senior and Junior Wardens and the Vestry shall be the governing body of the Parish with charge to conduct and be responsible for the fiscal and temporal affairs of the Parish.
+Under the chairmanship of the Rector, the Senior and Junior Wardens and the Vestry shall be the governing body of the Parish with charge to conduct and be responsible for the temporal and fiscal affairs of the Parish.
 In the absence or disability of the Rector, the Senior Warden shall preside.
 The Junior Warden shall preside should the Senior Warden be unable to do so.

 Sections 1(a).
-The Vestry shall consist of twelve (12) members, each being at least eighteen (18) years of age and a contributor of record during the calendar year, and who are elected at the Annual Parish Meeting or at a Special Parish Meeting.
+The Vestry shall consist of nine (9) members, each being at least eighteen (18) years of age and a contributor of record during the calendar year, and who are elected at the Annual Parish Meeting or at a Special Parish Meeting.